aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/_index.md

 -[Create AcroForm](/pdf/php-java/create-form/) - create form from scratch, adding RadioButtonField, TextBoxField, Caption Field using PHP.

--[Fill AcroForm](/pdf/php-java/fill-form/) - to fill a form field, get the field from the Document object’s Form collection.
+-[Fill AcroForm](/pdf/php-java/fill-form/) - to fill a form field, get the field from the Document object's Form collection.

 -[Extract Data AcroForm](/pdf/php-java/extract-form/) - get values from all and individual the fields and etc.